finbourne/lusid-sdk-csharp-preview/sdk/docs/AggregationApi.md

 > ListAggregationResponse GetAggregation (string scope, string code, List<string> sortBy = null, int? start = null, int? limit = null, AggregationRequest aggregationRequest = null)

-[EXPERIMENTAL] Aggregate data in a portfolio or portfolio group
+[EXPERIMENTAL] Aggregate data in a portfolio or portfolio group  Deprecated: Please use the GetValuation endpoint.
+It is aimed at a simpler set of requirements now deemed stable.
+Aggregation will shortly be modified to include experimental features such as Simulation and XVA

 Aggregate data sourced from the specified portfolio or portfolio group